002A/ixora.io/projects/camera-3D/tutorial.rst

 This looks like an ordinary *draw* method, which it is.
 Only difference is, in this sketch, the *draw* method will be executed **TWICE**.
 Processing_ will call the *draw* method once, but Camera3D will call the *draw* method a second time to re-render the scene with different camera settings.

-If the code in the *preDraw* method was in the *draw* method, the cube would rotate in-between the first and second *draw* executions, harming the results.
+**IMPORTANT:** If the code in the *preDraw* method was in the *draw* method, the cube would continue rotating between the first and second *draw* executions, harming the results.
 That's why a *preDraw* method is needed.

 .. code-block:: java